-The Cotillion is a youth development and scholarship program co-sponsored by the DEED Foundation and the Kansas City, Missouri Alumnae Chapter of Delta Sigma Theta Sorority, Inc. (DST-KCMO) as part of its national five-point program.
-The annual program is designed to enhance the academic, social, cultural, and civic awareness of selected high school seniors from the greater Kansas City metropolitan area.
+Cotillion is a youth development and scholarship program co-sponsored by the Foundation for Delta Educational and Economic Development (DEED Foundation) and the Kansas City (MO) Alumnae Chapter of Delta Sigma Theta Sorority, Inc. as part of its national five-point program.
+The annual program is designed to enhance the academic, social, cultural, and civic awareness of selected female and male high school seniors from the greater Kansas City metropolitan area.

 Basic Requirements to Become a Cotillion Applicant

 Applicants must be a high school senior attending any school in the Kansas City metropolitan area.

 Applicants must have cumulative high school grade point average of 2.5 or above on a 4.0 (unweighted) scale.